 Start your road trip in Roseburg, OR.
 Roseburg is easy to reach from wherever you come from.
-Directly located on the I-5 going north to Seattle, WA and south towards Los Angeles, CA.
+Directly located on the I-5 going north to Seattle, WA, and south towards Los Angeles, CA.

 In Roseburg merge on Oregon State Highway 138 and follow it east to Diamond Lake.
 Just after Diamond Lake merge on Oregon State Highway 230 and miles down the road on Highway 62 to Crater Lake National Park.
 In the winter you have to take the long way to Crater Lake and use the south entrance to Crater Lake.
-This is the only road open in the winter time and plowed throughout the whole time.
-The north entrance road is groomed for snowmobiles during winter.
-The North Entrance and West Rim Drive usually open early June for cars.
+This is the only road open in the wintertime and plowed throughout the whole time.
+The north entrance road is prepped for snowmobiles during winter.
+The North Entrance and West Rim Drive usually open in early June for cars.
 The East Rim Drive typically opens in early July.

 About 20 miles east of Roseburg, along Highway 128, you will cross the North Umpqua River for the first time.
 Stop here for a Scenic Lookout at the Colliding Rivers Park.
 The Little River and North Umpqua River collide here frontal.
 The information signs at the Lookout Point tell you more about this place and its history.
 In the flood of 1964, this point was 5 feet underwater.

 Your drive will bring you along the North Umpqua River with many beautiful sights along the way.
 There is so much to see and to do, that it would take forever to reach your destination.
-Further down the road you will pass “The Narrows Douglas County Park” and even further down a modern concrete bridge over the river and a small park right next to it.
+Further down the road, you will pass “The Narrows Douglas County Park” and even further down a modern concrete bridge over the river and a small park right next to it.

-After the next couple of miles you will see the wooden “Tioga Bridge” on your right, crossing the river to give you access to the North Umpqua Trail.
+After the next couple of miles, you will see the wooden “Tioga Bridge” on your right, crossing the river to give you access to the North Umpqua Trail.

 When you see the Falls Creek Falls sign coming up some miles after the bridge, make a quick stop here.
-Take the 1 mile round trip hike to the small waterfall and back.
+Take the 1-mile round trip hike to the small waterfall and back.
 Cross the small wooden bridge and follow the signs to the fall.

 Once back on the street, you will cross the North Umpqua River a couple of miles down the road.
 The river will stay to your left now until you reach Toketee Lake.
 There are Hot Springs right next to the river and with a nice view.
 This is another recommended stop.
 Check out the Toketee Falls.
 The North Umpqua River plummets 80 feet through a gaping notch into a plunge pool.
 Before that, the river plunges 40 feet down into a secluded cavity.

 The trail takes you through old-growth forests of Douglas-fir, up and down a set of stairs, to a viewing platform.
 The hike is less than a mile (one-way) but considered more difficult, because of the stairs and elevation change.
-The platform gives you a great view of the Toketee Falls.
+The platform gives you a great view of Toketee Falls.
 The Chinook word “Toketee” means “pretty”, which perfectly describes this waterfall.

 Back on Highway 138, follow it south until you see a sign for South Crater Lake Entrance.
 This road would be Oregon State Highway 230.
 Follow this highway south until you hit State Route 62 (Crater Lake Highway).
-This is the road which will lead you to the Crater Lake National Park South Entrance.
+This is the road that will lead you to the Crater Lake National Park South Entrance.
 Because it is a National Park, you would have to pay here.
-However during my visit the fee was waived.
-Mostly because the toll both was so high covered in snow, that it would be hard to operate it.
+However, during my visit, the fee was waived.
+Mostly because the toll booth was so high covered in snow, that it would be hard to operate it.
 Follow this road for 4 miles to the Steel Visitor Center.
 The Visitor Center is open daily (except December 25th) from 10 a.m. until 4 p.m. during winter hours.
 The ranger inside can give you tips and help you plan your visit.
 I really got lucky by picking the right day for my visit.
 The ranger on duty told me that this was the warmest day since October 2015.
 It was true.
 I was only walking around in a T-Shirt when I was at Diamond Lake and it had around 60° F. The biggest and most shocking surprise was, that the lake is actually visible.
-Usually during the winter month, the lake is only visilbe for about 50% of the time.
+Usually, during the winter month, the lake is only visible for about 50% of the time.
 If not visible, the lake is covered with thick clouds.
 Call 541-594-3100 for weather forecasts or check the webcam at www.nps.gov/crla.
-43 feet is the average amount of snow the Visitor Center gets every year from Pacific Storms.
+About 43 feet is the average amount of snow the Visitor Center gets every year from Pacific Storms.

 The drive was worth it when I climbed the approximately 12 feet high snowbank.
 There is a ramp next to the Rim Village Restroom Building.
 From here you can climb the snowbank easy.
-Be careful the ramp can by icy.
+Be careful the ramp can be icy.
 Stay back from the edges.
 Overhanging snow over the rim of the crater can be hard to spot and are very dangerous.

 Crater Lake is the deepest lake (1,943 ft / 592 m) in the United States.
 The lake is also considered the cleanest and clearest large body of water in the world.
 Fed by rain and snow only, but no rivers or streams.
 The lake resides inside a caldera formed by a 12,000-foot-tall volcano, which collapsed 7,700 years ago following a major eruption.

 Walk along the snowbank to get great views of the lake and Wizard Island.
 The east and west rim drive are groomed for cross-country skiers.
 When you walk atop the snowbank, be prepared to sink in a bit with most steps if you don’t wear any snowshoes.
 You can rent snowshoes at the Rim Village Gift Shop.
-Unfortunately the gift shop was closed when I visited because of a power outage.
+Unfortunately, the gift shop was closed when I visited because of a power outage.

-The complete Rim Drive is about 33 miles long and it attracts cross-country skiers in the winter time and bikers, hikers and cars during the summer to take this beautiful and scenic drive.
+The complete Rim Drive is about 33 miles long and it attracts cross-country skiers in the wintertime and bikers, hikers and cars during the summer to take this beautiful and scenic drive.

 It was such a gorgeous day to be out here and finally see this lake myself.
 It was on my bucket list for a long, long time, but I never had a chance to come here.

 This is a great road trip and absolutely worth every minute and every penny you will spend on it.
 Have you been here?
-If so, when, during summer or winter?
+If so, when during summer or winter?